 When Invercargill voted to end 37 years of prohibition in 1943, a lobby group successfully campaigned for new outlets to be owned by a community trust.
 Eventually the law allowed a vote on whether any proposed new liquor outlets anywhere should be run by a trust.
 Many local licensing trusts were set up as a result, chiefly in former dry areas.
-Some still existed in the 2000s, such as in Invercargill and Masterton.
+Some still existed in the early 21st, including in Invercargill and Masterton.

-Licensing referendums had been cancelled since 1914 due to the First World War.
+Licensing referendums were cancelled after 1914 due to the First World War.
 Because of this the NEB successfully recommended a special one-off prohibition poll.
-The Licensing Amendment Act 1918 provided for an extra referendum to be held in April 1919.
+The Licensing Amendment Act 1918 provided for a referendum to be held in April 1919.
 For this and subsequent national polls, Parliament reduced the majority required to introduce prohibition to 50%.

-If prohibition failed to achieve a majority in April 1919, a referendum would be held with the next general election, and every subsequent election.
-If prohibition won, liquor sales would then be banned after six months, without compensation to the liquor industry.
+If prohibition failed to achieve a majority in April 1919, a referendum would be held alongside the next general election, and at every subsequent election.
+If prohibition won, liquor sales would be banned six months later, without compensation to the liquor industry.
 As a concession to the industry, Parliament added a third option, ‘state purchase and control’, to the ballot paper.

 While debating the act, Parliament made six o’clock closing permanent.
 It also abolished local prohibition polls, but retained polls enabling dry districts to restore licences.

-Referendums were held in April and December 1919, the second during the general election.
-Prohibition was almost carried in both – 49% (April) and 49.7% (December) – and polled over 47% in 1922 and 1925.
+Referendums were held in April and December 1919, the second alongside the general election.
+Prohibition was almost carried in both – support was 49% in April and 49.7% in December – and polled over 47% in 1922 and 1925.
 The ‘state control’ option had no effect.
-However, the depression and the end of prohibition in America meant support for prohibition dropped to 29% in 1935.
+However, the depression and the end of prohibition in America saw support for prohibition drop to 29% in 1935.